 Students are responsible for the general care of the device and its associated accessories.
-Students are responsible for all activities conducted while using their assigned device or whenever their assigned school login is used to access and use any other device regardless of the location in which the use and online activity took place.
+Students are responsible for all activities conducted while using their assigned device or whenever their assigned school login is used to access and use any other device regardless of the location where the use and online activity occurred.
 Students should also.....